fspinna/borf/README.md

 score = pipe.score(X_test, y_test)
 ```

-The `EBOP` transformer's integration with the standard pipeline ensures a consistent and easy-to-use interface, making it a flexible tool for various machine learning tasks.
+The `BORF` transformer's integration with the standard pipeline ensures a consistent and easy-to-use interface, making it a flexible tool for various machine learning tasks.

 For more specific examples on classification and regression, please refer to the detailed sections below.